-3.1 Neural network training efficiency: a comparison between RSSSM and SMAP soil moisture (RSSSM) with the training target SMAP (note: these two datasets are not completely independent because SMAP data are used as the training target while RSSSM data are the simulation results) during April 2015~2018.
-The R2 reaches up to 0.95, while the RMSE is 0.031 m3/m3 (Figure 4a).
-If only the pixels with measured data are considered, the consistency between RSSSM and SMAP becomes even stronger, with an R2 of 0.97 and an RMSE of 0.016 (Figure 4b).
-When validated against site measurements, the R2 and RMSE values are 0.46 and 0.083, respectively, for both RSSSM and SMAP (Figure 4c and 4d).
+3.1 Neural network training efficiency: a comparison between RSSSM and SMAP

+To examine the training and simulation efficiency of the neural network, we compare the neural-network-simulated surface soil moisture (RSSSM) with the training target SMAP (note: these two datasets are not completely independent because SMAP data are used as the training target, while RSSSM data are the simulation results) during April 2015- 2018.
+The $R^2$ reaches up to 0.95, while the RMSE is 0.031 m m-3) (Fig. 4a).
+If only the pixels with measured data are considered, the consistency between RSSSM and SMAP becomes even stronger, with an $R^2$ of 0.97 and an RMSE of 0.016 (Fig. 4b).
+When validated against site measurements, the $R^2$ and RMSE values are 0.46 and 0.083, respectively, for both RSSSM and SMAP (Fig. 4c and d).
 All these findings justify the high training and prediction efficiency of the neural network set designed in this study.

-According to Table 3, RSSSM is just slightly lower than SMAP in terms of temporal accuracy (the differences in the five indicators, r, RMSE, bias, ubRMSE and A.R, are all nonsignificant).
+According to Table 3, RSSSM is just slightly lower than SMAP in terms of temporal accuracy (the differences in the five indicators - r, RMSE, bias, ubRMSE, and A.R - are all nonsignificant).
 Figure 5 indicates generally the same level of temporal accuracy for RSSSM and SMAP under all climates.
-RSSSM cannot adequately characterize the temporal variation in soil moisture in the 'Dfc' (snow climate, fully humid, see Table 2) region because the training target, SMAP, does not have a high temporal accuracy in this area, probably due to frequent freezing and melting processes.
+RSSSM cannot adequately characterize the temporal variation in soil moisture in the "Dfc" (snow climate, fully humid; see Table 2) region because the training target, SMAP, does not have a high temporal accuracy in this area, probably due to frequent freezing and melting processes.